 Northern Pearly Eye (Enodia anthedon)

-Common in the northern Piedmont and Mountains of North Carolina, N. Pearly-eyes flop around in moist grassy woodlands like giant Carolina Satyrs.
+Common in the northern Piedmont and Mountains of North Carolina, Northern Pearly-eyes are large satyrs that have a floppy flight and are often seen in moist grassy woodlands.

 Northern Pearly Eye (Enodia anthedon)